trexminer/T-Rex/README.md

         --mt                       Memory tweak mode (default: 0 - disabled).
 Range from 0 to 6.
 General recommendation is to start with 1, and then increase only if the GPU is stable.
                                    The effect is similar to that of ETHlargementPill.
-                                   Supported on graphics cards with GDDR5 or GDDR5X memory only.
+                                   Supported on Pascal GPUs with GDDR5 or GDDR5X memory only.
                                    Requires running the miner with administrative privileges.
                                    Can be set to a comma separated list to apply different values to different cards.
                                    Example: --mt 4 (applies tweak mode #4 to all cards that support this functionality)